 When to send: Weekly or monthly, depending on how often you can curate content

-3. Company announcement email
+3. Company announcement email template

 Example provided by SumAll

 “Extra, extra – read all about it!”